arthursmt/artemis-hunt/README.md

 Product case study and MVP design of a multi-app credit platform for microfinance and lending operations.

-This repository currently contains the **Artemis Hunting** app – the tablet-first tool used by field credit agents to prospect clients, build group loan proposals, run basic risk checks and configure loan products before sending them for approval.
+This repository currently contains the **Artemis Hunt** app – the tablet-first tool used by field credit agents to prospect clients, build group loan proposals, run basic risk checks and configure loan products before sending them for approval.

 ECOSYSTEM MAP (MVP)